 Typewriter keys are projected onto this section of the flag-path.
 Touching the keys triggers audio explanations of ‘key words’ dealing with the post-war occupation of Austria.

 The volume of the speakers embedded in this section of the flag is so soft that visitors must lean very close to hear the audio.
 They look as though they are bowing to the flag and so become an active part of the exhibition design.

 The original treaty document (normally held in Russia, the last country to sign it) is being shown in Austria for the first time.
 In the central hall of the palace where the document is presented, the flag has no additional multimedia displays.

 LED strips showing quotes from key works of Austrian literature are sewn into the flag.

 “Bowl of Clichés”

-This space is dedicated to the relationship between Europe, Austria and the individual.
+This installation is dedicated to the relationship between Europe, Austria and the individual.
 Here, the flag is covered by a smooth, Europe-shaped surface with a cutaway in the shape of Austria.
 By looking into a microscope positioned over Austria, visitors see a satellite image of Europe.
-Lens adjustments trigger a flight from space down to Europe, into Austria, Vienna, and Belvedere Palace, then through the roof and ending with a live image of the viewer from a camera attached to the ceiling.
+Lens adjustments trigger a flight from space down to Europe, into Austria, Vienna, and Belvedere Palace, then through the roof and ending with a live image of the visitor from a camera attached to the ceiling.

 The New Austria was a joint project by ART+COM, Martin Kohlbauer (architect) and Wolfgang Luser.